jstetich/Lake_Water_Quality_sum/Analysis/Sebago-Lake-Details-Analysis.md

 # Introduction

-Sebago lake is our region’s largest lake, and one of the most important. it is a crucial recreational resource for the region, and also provides high quality drinking water for tens of thousands.
+Sebago lake is our region’s largest lake, and one of the most important.
+It is a crucial recreational resource for the region, and also provides high quality drinking water for tens of thousands.
 Not coincidentally, Sebago Lake also has one of the longest and richest records of water quality monitoring of any lake in the region.
 Here we leverage that rich